Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: Introduction

+The cosmic inflation scenario, beginning with the internally self-consistent quasi-de Sitter model of Starobinsky and followed by the Guth and Albrecht--Steinhardt models \cite{starobinski80,guth,steinhardt}, remains one of the most successful frameworks for the pre-Big Bang evolution of the Universe.
+It provides a natural explanation of the flatness, horizon, and monopole problems of the standard hot Big Bang model and supplies the primordial fluctuations that seed large-scale structure and the observed cosmic microwave background (CMB) anisotropies \cite{revlinde,liddle,riotto,lyth,mukhanov,baumann}.
+The calculation of inflationary perturbations has its own chronology: tensor perturbations were first computed quantitatively in Ref.~\cite{starobinsky3}, Bardeen's gauge-invariant formalism \cite{bardeen0} provided a key tool, and scalar perturbations were developed in Refs.~\cite{mukhanov1,hawking,starobinsky2,guth1,bardeen,starobinsky1}.
+The near scale invariance of the scalar power spectrum has been confirmed with increasing precision by successive CMB data releases \cite{planck13,planck15,planck18}.

+Given the observational CMB data, both bottom-up and top-down approaches are useful.
+Bottom-up reconstructions attempt to infer the inflaton potential and possible deformations of Einstein gravity directly from the data, using Taylor expansions, splines, non-parametric methods, or effective Lagrangians with broad classes of allowed operators.
+Top-down analyses, by contrast, test specific extensions of minimal GR with a small number of parameters.
+Such toy models can isolate the phenomenological role of additional interactions and can clarify which classes of terms are still compatible with current data \cite{Fomin:2018blx,Hikmawan:2021hvc,Hikmawan:2019idy,Cortes:2006ap,Cortes:2007ak,Wolfson:2019rwd,Chen:2019eat}.

+One of the robust lessons of the Planck data is that the scalar spectral index is smaller than unity while its running is consistent with zero.
+The final Planck 2018 inflation analysis gives $n_S=0.9649\pm0.0042$ at 68\% confidence level and finds no evidence for a scale dependence of $n_S$ \cite{planck18}.
+The scalar-amplitude normalization, $A_s\simeq 2.1\times 10^{-9}$ at the usual CMB pivot scale, provides an additional constraint on the energy scale of inflation \cite{planck18params}.
+The Planck-only 95\% upper limit $r_{0.002}<0.10$ is strengthened when combined with BICEP/Keck data; the later BK18 analysis gives $r_{0.05}<0.036$ at 95\% confidence level \cite{BK18}.
+These increasingly stringent bounds strongly constrain simple large-field monomial potentials and motivate the study of scalar-tensor scenarios in which non-minimal derivative and Gauss-Bonnet couplings can reduce the tensor amplitude.

-Planck observations have substantially tightened the constraints on slow- roll inflationary models, ruling out for example hybrid models with $n_S > 1$ and power-law inflation.
-Monomial potential models with $V(\varphi)\propto \varphi^n$ with $n >=2$ and low-scale SUSY models are strongly disfavoured \cite{bkp,planck18}.
-The aim of this work is to contribute these activities by investigating the slow-roll Scalar-Tensor inflation from running spectral data.Using the slow-roll approximation, we can relate the primordial perturbations to the scalar potential, other non-minimal scalar-dependent parameters appearing in the model and its derivatives.
-This scenario allows us to directly constrain the parameters defining the model.
-More precisely, we provide accurate expressions for observable quantities as the scalar and tensorial spectral indexes $n_S,n_T$ and the scalar-to-tensor ratio $r$ as their running counterparts in some specific non-minimalgravitational models.
-These models include simple but not trivial scalar non-minimal kinetic terms and Gauss-Bonnet terms, both of them some scalar-dependent couplings.
+The aim of this work is to investigate slow-roll scalar-tensor inflation from running spectral data.
+In the slow-roll approximation, primordial perturbations can be related to the scalar potential, to the non-minimal scalar-dependent couplings, and to their derivatives.
+This makes it possible to constrain the functions defining the model directly from observables.
+More precisely, we derive expressions for $n_S$, $n_T$, the tensor-to-scalar ratio $r$, and the corresponding running quantities in scalar-tensor models that include non-minimal kinetic couplings to the Einstein tensor and couplings to the Gauss-Bonnet invariant.